 B. Well Construction, Modification, Or Abandonment

-Prior to the construction, modification, or abandonment of an on-site well, the Licensees must submit a completed application form for a Water Well Construction Permit to DEP and SJRWMD.
-All construction, modification, or abandonment of water wells must be conducted under the supervision of a licensed water well contractor and must be performed in accordance with Chapter 40C-3, F.A.C.
-Construction of a well will require modification of the certification when such construction is other than that specified and described in the Site Certification Application.
-Prior to modification or abandonment of a well, the Licensees must file an amendment to the site certification application with DEP and SJRWMD.
-Upon completion of the construction, modification or abandonment of each well, the Licensees must submit to SJRWMD and DEP a completion report for the well.
+Prior to the construction, modification, or abandonment of an on-site production well, the Licensees shall submit a completed application form for a Water Well Construction Permit to DEP and SJRWMD.
+All construction, modification, or abandonment of production water wells must be conducted under the supervision of a licensed water well contractor and must be performed in accordance with Chapter 40C-3, F.A.C.
+Construction of a production well will require amendment of the certification when such construction is other than that specified and described in the Site Certification Application.
+Prior to modification or abandonment of a production well, the Licensees must file an amendment to the site certification application with DEP and SJRWMD.
+Upon completion of the construction, modification or abandonment of each production well, the Licensees must submit to SJRWMD and DEP a completion report for the well.
 [Paragraphs 16.0(c); 10.3(b)(d)(h)(j), A.H.]

 C. Well Maintenance